 - beta-cyfluthrin (Baythroid XL) at 0.014 to 0.019 lb ai/a.
 For best control, applications must be made before aphids damage the plants.
 PHI 30 days.
 REI 12 hr.
 Do not forage or graze within 3 days of application.
 Retreatment interval 3 days.
 Do not exceed 0.038 lb ai/a per season.

-- chlorpyrifos/gamma-cyhalothrin (Cobalt) at 0.16 to 0.3 lb ai/a (wheat only).
+- chlorpyrifos/gamma-cyhalothrin (Cobalt) at 0.14 to 0.26 lb ai/a (wheat only).
 PHI 14 days forage and hay, 30 days grain and straw.
 REI 24 hr.
 Not more than 2 applications per year.
 Do not exceed 1 lb ai/a chlorpyrifos per season.
 Wheat only.
+RESTRICTED USE IN OREGON.

 - gamma-cyhalothrin (Declare) at 0.01 to 0.015 lb ai/a.
 PHI 30 days.
 REI 24 hr.
 Do not apply more than 0.03 lb ai/a per season.
 Do not graze or forage within 7 days of application.
 Do not feed straw within 30 days.